pixee/codemodder-docs/docs/languages/java/write_codemod.md

 ## Back to our example

-So, for our codemod we're building, we'll choose the classpath reporter strategy, so we're going to add those two files:
+For our codemod, we'll choose the classpath reporter strategy, so we're going to add those two files:

 Here's `src/main/resources/io/codemodder/sample/ReadLinesCodemod/report.json`:
 ```json